 You’ll fall in love with King Street – it runs across this neighborhood.
 It is known for its beautiful nightlife, catering to several new businesses.
-Take, for instance, the slew of fantastic nightclubs, restaurants, and galleries can never go unnoticed.
-The Old Yorke Pub and Grill, Thuet Cuisine, and Navarro Gallery are constant reminders of what the city has to offer.
+Take, for instance, the slew of fantastic nightclubs, restaurants, and galleries that can never go unnoticed.
+The Old Yorke Pub and Grill, Thuet Cuisine, and Navarro Gallery are constant reminders of what the city offers.

 What to do near King West

 Aside from the hotels, lounges, and retail buildings, the condominium amenity upgrade has taken shape.
-A new condo in King West comes with new features and services to accommodate an array of tastes and preferences.
+A new condo in King West comes with new features and services to accommodate various tastes and preferences.
 There seems to be something for everyone – the nail salons, the yoga studios, funky barbershop, and not forgetting the stylish boutiques.
-What’s more, the creative art scene – galleries, record stores, concert halls – avails residents with a wide range of activities.
+What’s more, the creative art scene – galleries, record stores, concert halls – avails residents of a wide range of activities.

 King West Fashion District and Liberty Village

 Get your day started in the King West Fashion District – an area between Spadina Avenue and Bathurst.
 It used to be the heart of the Toronto textile industry.
 But you’ll still find clothing outlets to give you a great start to any shopping day.